maxtaco/tamejs/README.md

 How To Debug
 ------------

-An oft-cited problem with async style program with explicit callback-passing, with Tame or otherwise, is that stack traces are often incomplete.
-If an exception is caught in a tamed function, the stack trace will only show the "bottom half" of the call stack: all of those functions that are descendents of the main event loop.
-The "top half" of the call stack is probably long-gone.
+An oft-cited problem with async-style programming, with Tame or hand-rolled, is that stack traces are often incomplete or incomprehensible.
+If an exception is caught in a tamed function, the stack trace will only show the "bottom half" of the call stack, or all of those functions that are descendents of the main event loop.
+The "top half" of the call stack is probably long gone, telling you "who _really_ called this function," is probably long gone.

 Tame has a workaround to this problem.
 If you name the callbacks passed into your tamed function `cb`, then Tame will attempt to treat